Best hard drive (HDD) for gaming 2023 – best for speed & storage

 - Pure storage capacity

 - Boasts all the room you should need on an HDD

 Out of the 12 hard drives that we tested, we already anticipated that the Seagate Barracuda (3TB) was going to be one of the best HDD solutions on our list.
 But after doing the benchmarks and tests, we’re extremely surprised to see what this HDD had to offer under the hood.

 The 2TB Seagate FireCuda may be 231% faster when it comes to 4K random write speeds but the 3TB Seagate Barracuda is still 10% faster in terms of real-world speed.
 The 3TB storage capacity allows you to store a huge amount of modern games in your library.
 In fact, this is capable of holding all the games you could possibly have in your drive right now and still has enough room left to accommodate more.

 A word that you need to keep in mind though is that this won’t fit in laptops and consoles since this is a 3.5-inch HDD.
 However, if that isn’t one of your goals then consider this the perfect all-around solution for you.
 If you’re on the hunt for an HDD that you could fit on your laptop or console then our main choice would certainly be the Firecuda 2TB.

 - Perfect for video editors and streamers

-Let’s not forget the advancements in modern technology either, 8k will soon be widely available on all platforms and in hand will undoubtedly require more storage.
+Let’s not forget the advancements in modern technology either, 8K is up next and will eventually be widely available on all platforms and in hand will undoubtedly require more storage.
 All being said, this is probably not your go-to option right now, but if you’re looking to future-proof your machine then why not consider this monster as an option?

 Seagate FireCuda (1TB)